rethinkdb/rethinkdb/admin/README.md

 The build dependencies are
 - `node.js` and `npm` are needed at the system level
-- `npm-install` will install dependencies listed in `npm-shrinkwrap.json`
+- `npm install` will install dependencies listed in `npm-shrinkwrap.json`

 ### Adding dependencies
 - Add the dependency to the `dependencies` object in `package.json`